breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 };
 {% endhighlight %}

-The @formatter::write@ function forwards calls to the @formatter::overloader<T>::write@ function.
+The `formatter::write` function forwards calls to the `formatter::overloader<T>::write` function.
 We first need to define the general case.
 This should fail if our input type does not match any of our overloads.

 {% highlight c++ %}
 // Matches all non-specialized types